aka: Mary Sueperpower

 - In Tom Holt's J.W.
 Wells books, there is an entire department in J.W.
 Wells and Co. devoted to glamour.
 It is run by the The Fey and their biggest, highest-paying clients are celebrities and politicians who are looking for more publicity.
 The Fey and their part-human descendants are particularly good at "effective magic" which affects the viewer's mind and perceptions, while other types of magical beings prefer "practical magic", which changes the physical structure of things.

-- Sheri S. Tepper's True Game series has certain characters who possess the talent of Beguilement, which makes the wielder seem more attractive and charismatic when it is used.
+- The True Game series by Sheri S. Tepper has certain characters who possess the talent of Beguilement, which makes the wielder seem more attractive and charismatic when it is used.
 Powerful Beguilers can make themselves seem irresistibly attractive even if their true bodies are deformed or disfigured.

 - In Camille De Angelis's Petty Magic, beldames can cast a variety of glamour spells that let them disguise their true age, take on someone else's face, etc. The older, more experienced ones have learned that while it can sometimes be fun to look younger and more attractive, the most useful glamours achieve the reverse effect-making one seem bland, boring to look at, and completely inconspicuous, which is particularly useful for anyone doing government work or espionage.